Agentic Robot: A Brain-Inspired Framework for Vision-Language-Action Models in Embodied Agents: Agentic Robot Framework: A Brain-Inspired Control Loop

 where $\mathcal{B}_{t_v} = \{(I_{t_v-k}^r, I_{t_v-k}^w)\}_{k=0}^{K-1}$ is a sliding buffer of recent image pairs from third-person and wrist-mounted views.
 This temporal buffer captures visual dynamics such as object displacement or contact transitions, typically with $K = 2$ and frame intervals of 5.

 We employ Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen2} as the verifier model to evaluate whether subgoal $t_i$ is complete.
 The verification prompt follows SAP’s structured format: ``Based on the image sequence, has the robot successfully completed [subgoal]?''
 The model is fine-tuned with LoRA~\cite{hu2022lora} on a dataset of annotated triplets $(\mathcal{B}_t, t_i, y)$ with $y \in \{\texttt{Yes}, \texttt{No}\}$.
+To adapt the verifier to subgoal-level introspection, we fine-tune Qwen2.5-VL-3B-Instruct using LoRA on a compact dataset of approximately 500 annotated triplets.
+Despite its small scale, the dataset covers diverse subgoal types and visual scenes, and leverages strongly structured prompts to guide learning.
+This setting demonstrates that even with limited supervision, targeted adaptation can yield effective visual verification in closed-loop execution (see Section~\ref{sec:albation}).

 When the initial response is $\hat{y}_{t_v} = \texttt{No}$, the verifier performs a secondary check to determine whether the robot is stuck:

 where $\pi_{\text{diag}}$ is a diagnosis module that detects conditions such as stationary arms, failed grasp, or oscillating behaviors.
 If $f_t = \texttt{Stuck}$, a recovery action is triggered: